 - Australian Year 12 Certificate of Education, or

-Successful completion of an Australian Qualifications Framework certificate IV of higher qualification with a language of instruction if English, or at a level in a framework that preceded the AQF that is equivalent to level 4 or above in the AQF.
+- Successful completion of an Australian Qualifications Framework Certificate IV or higher qualification with a language of instruction if English or at a level in a framework that preceded the AQF equivalent to level 4 or above in the AQF.

-If you cannot provide the above documents, you will be required to display competence at Exit Level 3 in the Australian Core Skills Framework in both reading and numeracy.
-CQUniversity will assess your competence using the Australian Government-approved assessment tool Basic Keys Skills Builder (bksb).
+If you cannot provide the above documents, you will be required to display competence at Exit Level 3 in the Australian Core Skills Framework in reading and numeracy.
+CQUniversity will assess your competence using the Australian Government-approved assessment tool Basic Keys Skills Builder (BKSB).

 For more information on VET Student Loans, visit the Study Assist website.

 To apply for a VET Student Loan, you must complete the Request for a VET Student Loan electronic Commonwealth Assistance Form (eCAF) by the census day.